Using Biocides for Cooling Towers

 How Can I Make Sure My Biocide Is Working?

 Deciding what biocide to use in your system is only part of what it takes to maintain a clean system.
-There is also a multitude of control measures that should be clearly outlined, communicated and validated in a well-constructed Water Management Plan (WMP).
+There is also a multitude of control measures that should be clearly outlined, communicated, and validated in a well-constructed Water Management Plan (WMP).

 Avatar photo